 - If the case of a social mention, examine the tweeter's role as an influencer.
 Decide whether to cultivate a relationship with this person

 - Web chatter about your competitors.
 Create a strategy for getting involved in the discussion.
-Try to steal your competitor's thunder by creating a more compelling reason for the influencer to mention your brand instead.
+Spy on your competitors and try to steal your competitor's thunder by creating a more compelling reason for the influencer to mention your brand instead.

 Software Tools for Tracking Web and Social Mentions